jakubsmiarowski/send-ether/README.md

 **0x1D5630816c9c5C1547Cc5745E195E45525C58737**

-I created two accounts for myself and just send ether between them.
+I created two accounts for myself, and I send ether between them.

 ![img_2.png](src/assets/img/img_2-added.png)

-When all the information is provided, MetaMask will ask you about the transaction.
+When all the information is provided, MetaMask will ask you to confirm the transaction.

 ![img_10.png](src/assets/img/img_10.png)